Your Student Loan Application Checklist

 By Rachel Seitz

-If you’re applying for a private loan, your credit is going to play a large role in your approval.
+If you’re applying for a private student loan, your credit is going to play a large role in your approval.
 Many lenders use credit history as a main factor in determining whether or not someone qualifies for a loan.
-Before beginning an application, you might want to take a look at your credit report to see where you stand, while also reviewing it to make sure there are no inaccuracies.
-You may also consider finding a co-borrower to apply with you, as most private lenders allow for this option!
+Before beginning an application, you might want to take a look at your credit report (click the following link to view a guide for how to read a credit report) to see where you stand, while also reviewing it to make sure there are no inaccuracies.
+You may also consider finding a student loan co-borrower to apply with you, as most private lenders allow for this option!

 Make Sure You’re Going to the Right School